kevwang33/ADP3450_measure/README.md

 ## Note

-A peculiarity of the automated recording program is that although the position is set to zero, the triggered recording will start from a negative time value.
+- A peculiarity of the automated recording program is that although the position is set to zero, the triggered recording will start from a negative time value.
 For instance, if one sets a recording duration of 3 ms, the recorded output will contain data from -1.5 ms to 1.5 ms, with the data between -1.5 ms and 0 s being undesired junk data and 0s being when the trigger is received.
 As a result, in the best interest of optimizing storage space, one should consider doing some pre-processing work on the csv files where the data recorded before 0 s is removed.
 An example of this processing involving a simple plotting feature is documented in __data_processing.py__.

+- You can change the channel you are measuring from by selecting/de-selecting the channels in the "Scope" interface on Waveform SDK